rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 }
 ```

-<span class="caption">Listing 11-6: A test for `can_hold` that checks that a
+<span class="caption">Listing 11-6: A test for `can_hold` that checks whether a
 larger rectangle can indeed hold a smaller rectangle</span>

-Note that we’ve added a new line inside the `tests` module: the `use super::*;`
+Note that we’ve added a new line inside the `tests` module: `use super::*;`.
-line.
-The `tests` module is a regular module that follows the usual visibility
+The `tests` module is a regular module that follows the usual visibility rules
-rules we covered in Chapter 7 in the “Privacy Rules” section.
-Because the
+we covered in Chapter 7 in the “Privacy Rules” section.
+Because the `tests`
-`tests` module is an inner module, we need to bring the code under test in the
+module is an inner module, we need to bring the code under test in the outer
-outer module into the scope of the inner module.
-We use a glob here so anything
+module into the scope of the inner module.
+We use a glob here so anything we
-we define in the outer module is available to this `tests` module.
+define in the outer module is available to this `tests` module.

 We’ve named our test `larger_can_hold_smaller`, and we’ve created the two
 `Rectangle` instances that we need.
 Then we called the `assert!` macro and